 Treatment / Management

 The first antibiotic to be used to treat infections caused by Salmonella enterica serotype typhi was chloramphenicol.
 Only 2 years later, resistant forms of Salmonella enterica serotype typhi were discovered in the community.
 Currently, ciprofloxacin or ofloxacin have become the mainstay of treatment.
 Despite the risks associated with quinolone therapy in children, they are acceptable to use for severe infection or when alternative therapies are unavailable.
-When resistance to a quinolone is identified, an extended spectrum cephalosporin such as ceftriaxone can be used.
-Another option for those infected with a quinolone resistant strain of Salmonella enterica serotype typhi would be azithromycin.
-Combination therapy of the fluoroquinolones, cephalosporins and macrolides have been used in those who fail to respond to standard therapies.
+When resistance to a quinolone is identified, an extended-spectrum cephalosporin such as ceftriaxone can be used.
+Another option for those infected with a quinolone-resistant strain of Salmonella enterica serotype typhi would be azithromycin.
+Combination therapy of fluoroquinolones, cephalosporins, and macrolides have been used in those who fail to respond to standard therapies.

 The differential diagnosis of those infected with Salmonella enterica serotype typhi should include: